Skills needed in the project team

 - National Trust's External Partnerships Team holds the experience and knowledge gained from this project, as well as access to National Trust specialists, and can be commissioned to deliver consultancy advice on areas including masterplanning, options analysis and business planning.

-- Social Finance has worked in partnership with the National Trust to develop this model, including the financial model.
-This outlines the local authority's financial position today, what it could be in the future (under a People's Parks Trust), and the financing options to enable the transition to happen.
+- Social Finance has worked in partnership with the National Trust to develop financial models for parks operations.
+These outline the local authority's financial position today, what it could be in the future (e.g. under a charitable Parks Trust), and the financing options to enable the transition to happen.
 Social Finance can be commissioned to provide a bespoke service for local authorities.

-- Shared Assets have been key partners in planning governance and implementation and can also be commissioned to provide advice in this area.
+- Shared Assets has been a key partner in planning governance and implementation and can also be commissioned to provide advice in this area.

 - Vivid Economics has developed a robust methodology for measuring the public value of parks and green spaces and can be commissioned to develop Natural Capital Accounts (NCA) for your local authority.